What is our Respite Program?

 J Zone will offer your child the opportunity for socialization, arts and crafts, a variety of games, sensory activities, playing in the gym or pool and much more.
 At J Zone, your child can expect to enjoy fun-filled activities, form new friendships and have peer interaction in a well supervised and structured environment.

 The JCC J Zone staff members are trained in CPR/First Aid and all required specialized training.
 All of our staff must complete a background check and all required specialized training before they are allowed to work in the program.
 We will also have volunteers who complete the background check and an orientation.

 When behaviors do occur we utilize positive behavior supports or a sensory/quiet room.

 During the intake process, a detailed profile will be created for your child and we will utilize that information to address their needs and care while at the J Zone.

 What types of special needs do the children have?

-The children in the J ZONE program have a wide range of special needs.
-Such as Autism, Down syndrome, Attention Deficit Hyperactivity Disorder (ADHD), Emotional Disturbance, Cerebral Palsy, Asperger’s Syndrome just to name a few.
-Each child in our program is unique and different, but they are still a child who loves to play and have fun.
+The children in the J Zone program have a wide range of Special Needs, such as Autism, Down Syndrome, Attention Deficit Hyperactivity Disorder (ADHD), Emotional Disturbance, Cerebral Palsy, Asperger’s Syndrome just to name a few.
+Each child in our program is unique and different, and they are still a child who loves to play and have fun.